 [Fights off the onslaught] Hold on, sliders can still be applied elsewhere on the home page, especially below the fold (that’s the bottom of the page before you scroll downwards on your device).

-Sliders cause loading delays of your page, and even if it’s super-quick to load, the viewer may have to watch many slides to get the full message.
+Sliders cause loading delays on your page, and even if it’s super-quick to load, the viewer may have to watch many slides to get the full message.
 You could lose their interest before they hit the barn-storming climax.
 Let alone did you have enough powerful phrases and images to maintain the momentum?

 Did we need 3 slides to simply state that ‘We’ll show you how to dance in 3 easy steps’?
 And imagine the viewer seeing Slide 2 before Slide 1; well, in that case, the order is all messed up.

-We worked on a site where the images were so varied in colour and quality that the 12-slides specified drove me crazy.
+We worked on a site where the images were so varied in color and quality that the 12-slides specified drove me crazy.
 Just because twenty-other sites do it, doesn’t mean you follow that path.
 If the evidence is strong, then go ahead, but be mindful of the lag it’ll add to speed.
 Remember, a bone-crunching headline doesn’t need a trilogy of screens.

 I challenge you to check the scores with the slider above the fold and below, and the difference will be stark.
 The same applies to video backgrounds or animated GIFs where lazy loading has been applied to all images; you’ll see drops in the % score.